Jane Moran

-Jane Moran (born 6 June 1985) is an Australian water polo player.
+Jane Moran (born 6 June 1985) is an Australian former water polo player.
 She won a gold medal at the 2011 Canada Cup and a silver medal at the 2010 FINA World Cup.
 She was part of the Australian junior national team that competed at the 2005 World Junior Championships held in Perth, Western Australia.
-She received her first call up to Australia's senior team in order to compete at the 2005 World Championships held in Canada, and also was invited to participate in a 2007 training camp for players who might be selected for the 2008 Summer Olympics, she was considered for that team, but did not make it.
+She received her first call up to Australia's senior team in order to compete at the 2005 World Championships held in Canada.
 She was chosen to represent Australia at the 2012 Summer Olympics, and was a member of Australia's national team that won the bronze medal.
-At club level, she plays in the Australian National Water Polo League.

-Personal
+Personal life

 Moran was born in 1985, in Murwillumbah, but grew up in Ashgrove, Queensland, but was born in New South Wales.
 In 2005, she was living in Brisbane, Queensland.
 In 2007, her father died right before she was supposed to leave to attend the national team's training camp for the 2008 Summer Olympics.
-She is an alumnus of the University of Queensland, and received her bachelor's degree in Engineering there from 2003 to 2006.
+She is an alumnus of the University of Queensland, and received her bachelor's degree in civil engineering there from 2003 to 2006.

 Water polo

 Club team

-Moran plays club water polo for the Brisbane Barracudas who compete in the National Water Polo League.
+Moran played club water polo for the Brisbane Barracudas who compete in the National Water Polo League.
 She was with the team for the 2008, 2011 and 2012 seasons.
 During the 2009 and 2010 club seasons, she took time off to focus on preparing for the Olympics, and on her job as a civil engineer for Aurecon.
 In February 2012, she played her 200th game in the league, becoming her team's first female player and the league's second female player to reach this milestone when she played against the University of Western Australia (UWA) Torpedoes at home.